-- In-network benefits are benefits for covered services delivered by providers and suppliers who have contracted with the Fund, Empire, CVS Caremark or with any other administrators under contract to the Fund, to provide services and supplies at a pre-negotiated rate.
-Services provided must fall within the scope of their individual professional licenses. - Medically necessary, as determined by the applicable third party administrator or the Fund, means services, supplies or equipment that satisfy all of the following criteria: - are provided by a doctor, hospital or other provider of health services. - are consistent with the symptoms or diagnosis and treatment of an illness or injury, or are preventive in nature, such as annual physical examinations, well-woman care, well-child care and immunizations, and are specified by the Plan as covered, - are not experimental, except as specified otherwise in this booklet,
+In-network (or participating) providers and suppliers are those who have contracted with the Fund, Empire, CVS Caremark, Delta Dental, Davis Vision or with any other administrators under contract to the Fund, to provide services and supplies at a pre-negotiated rate.
+Services provided must fall within the scope of their individual professional licenses.

+Medically necessary, as determined by the applicable third party administrator or the Fund, means services, supplies or equipment that satisfy all of the following criteria:

-- meet the standards of good medical practice, - meet the medical and surgical appropriateness requirements established under Empire BlueCross BlueShield medical policy guidelines, - provide the most appropriate level and type of service that can be safely provided to the patient, - are not solely for the convenience of the patient, the family or the provider, and - are not primarily custodial.
+- are provided by a doctor, hospital or other provider of health services, - are consistent with the symptoms or diagnosis and treatment of an illness or injury; or are preventive in nature, such as annual physical examinations, well-woman care, well-child care and immunizations, and are specified by the Plan as covered, - are not experimental, except as specified otherwise in this booklet, - meet the standards of good medical practice, - meet the medical and surgical appropriateness requirements established under Empire BlueCross BlueShield medical policy guidelines, - provide the most appropriate level and type of service that can be safely provided to the patient, - are not solely for the convenience of the patient, the family or the provider, and - are not primarily custodial.